25 Fancy Words That Will Make You Sound Smarter

 Try: Vitriolic.
-The word vitriol originally meant “sulfates.”
-It evolved over time, keeping the “corrosive” and “destructive” connotations from its association with sulfuric acid.
+The word vitriol originally referred to sulfates.
+It evolved over time but kept the “corrosive” and “destructive” connotations from its association with sulfuric acid.
 Now, it’s used to describe a nasty, scathing comment or action.
-Brushing up on these 41 little grammar rules will also make you sound smarter.

 Fancy word for afraid or timid

 Try: Pusillanimous.
-The Wizard of Oz himself uses this one, telling the Scarecrow that “every pusillanimous creature that crawls on Earth or slinks through slimy seas has a brain!”
-Plus, it’s a lot of fun to say.
-These are the words and phrases that smart people never use.
+The Wizard of Oz himself uses this one, telling the Scarecrow that “every pusillanimous creature that crawls on earth or slinks through slimy seas has a brain!”
+Bonus: It’s a lot of fun to say.
+Who knew you could learn vocab from famous movie quotes?

 Fancy word for brag

-Try: Bloviate, to speak or write in a showy, grandiose way.
+Try: Bloviate to speak or write in a showy, grandiose way.
 You might be guilty of bloviating if you loudly boast about your achievements.
-You might also be guilty of bloviating if you fill your speech with fancy words to make yourself sound smarter—oh wait.
-Find out the longest word in English is only three letters long?
+You might also be guilty of bloviating if you fill your speech with fancy words to make yourself sound smarter—oh, wait… Did you know that the most complicated word in English is only three letters long?

 Fancy word for confidence

 Try: Aplomb, meaning total composure and self-assurance.
 If aplomb is something you lack, sprinkling more fancy words into your conversations could give you a boost of confidence (as will these confidence quotes).

 Fancy word for confuse

-Try: Fastidious, meaning excessively particular or demanding; very concerned about accuracy and detail.
-Because “I’m a fastidious eater” sounds a lot less needy than “I’m a picky eater.”
+Try: Fastidious, meaning excessively particular or demanding, and specifically very concerned about accuracy and detail.
+Next time a prospective employer asks about your strengths, you can boast about your fastidious attention to detail.
 Don’t miss these clever jokes that make you sound smart too.

 Fancy word for suck-up

-Try: Sycophant, or a self-seeking flatterer.
-It’s much easier to call someone out as a suck-up when you’re not actually using the word “suck-up.”
-Just make sure you always avoid these words and phrases that actually make you sound dumber.
+Try: Sycophant, a self-seeking flatterer.
+It’s much easier to call someone out as a suck-up when you’re not actually using the word suck-up.
+Next, test out your vocabulary with our Word Power quizzes.